II. The Jinna al-Maghrib Mosque

-"...thought you'd drag her straight into casework without anything in the way of training or induction?
+"...thought you'd drag her straight into casework without anything in the way of training or introductions?
 Yes.
 You have a lot of bad habits I don't want passed on.
 But then, I don't think you do, either."

 Coronach nodded to the commander, inclining her neutral expression toward Georgie as though to signal that he had just said something to his own credit.
 What, the intern couldn't fathom.
 "Jus' so."

-"Y'friends from real gov'ment, then?"
+"Is it fer y'friends from real gov'ment, then?"
 Coronach broke in.